Quorum Report Daily Buzz

 Yes, there is still some hangover from the impeachment of AG Paxton who blamed TLR for his “persecution” while some GOP candidates elected in Abbott’s scorched earth campaign for school vouchers are now opposed by TLR.
 Meantime, Speaker Burrows seems to have made peace, for the most part, with the Tim Dunn political operation by punishing the Democrats who elected him

-The sales pitch from Republican candidates is a little different this time around for a variety of reasons.
-So, it’s probably helpful to at least float a preliminary list of the Texas House GOP primaries we’ll start covering in-depth in January and think aloud about the dynamics driving the campaigns already underway across Texas.
+As the 2026 primaries ramp up in the new year, the sales pitch from Republican candidates is a little different this time around for a variety of reasons.
+So, it’s probably helpful to at least float a preliminary list of the Texas House GOP primaries we’ll start covering in-depth as Janary unfolds and to offer some thoughts on the dynamics driving the campaigns already underway across Texas.
+And of course I'd like to hear from you about the races you find interesting.

 This election cycle isn’t expected to be anything like 2024 when “everyone in the House seems to have a primary of some note,” as one campaign veteran put it that year.
 True, at that time the governor was ending the careers of longtime conservative legislators in pursuit of school vouchers on behalf of his Pennsylvania sugar daddy Jeff Yass.
 And Attorney General Ken Paxton was similarly barnstorming the state on a retribution tour after the impeachment he blamed largely on Texans for Lawsuit Reform.
 TLR has always publicly denied having any role in that process, it should be noted.